mzl1226/20230605_rainbowLoading/README.md

 # 20230605_rainbowLoading
 This is a loading page with rotation effects.
+The rotating direction can be changed by mouse click.